Tesla CEO Gaslighting Autopilot Safety Failures

 Second, lines may be needed to turn on.
 Ok.
 Now explain if Autopilot can continue without lines.
 More to the obvious point, does a line have to be seen for a second or a minute?
 The CEO doesn’t make any of this detailed distinction, while pretending to care about facts.
 In other words if a line is erroneously detected then we assume Autopilot is enabled.
 Done.
 His argument is cooked.

 Third, what’s a line?
 WHAT IS A LINE?
 Come on people.
 You can’t take any statement from this CEO at face value.
-He is talking about lines like it’s some fact, when Autopilot has no real idea of what a line is.
+He is talking about faded, worn, vague, confused lines like there is some kind of universal definition, when Autopilot has no real idea of what a line is.
 Again his argument is cooked.

 Sorry, but this is such an incredibly important point about the CEO’s deceptive methods as to require shouting again WHAT IS A LINE?